martinapastorino/HSI_DDPM/README.md

 When using this work, please cite our CVPRw25 paper:

-M. Pastorino, M. Alibani, N. Acito, and G. Moser, "Deep Diffusion Models and Unsupervised Hyperspectral Unmixing for Realistic Abundance Map Synthesis," in Proceedings of the Computer Vision and Pattern Recognition Conference, 3038-3046, 2025.

 ```
 @ARTICLE{cvprw25_dm_abu,
   author={Pastorino, Martina and Alibani, Michael and Acito, Nicola and Moser, Gabriele},